hummat/hummat.github.io/_drafts/curvature_repo.md

 * why uncertainty?
   * The world is inherently uncertain

   * Agents operating in it must take it into account

   * Two types of uncertainty: : Aleatoric (data) and epistemic (model)

+    epistemic uncertainty which captures the model’s lack of knowledge about the data.
+It is important to distinguish it from aleatoric uncertainty, which is uncertainty inherent in the data, for example caused by sensor noise

+    Aleatoric uncertainty is irreducible, while epistemic uncertainty decreases as we observe more data.
+Therefore, we can use epistemic uncertainty estimation to find out of distribution data
 * notation
   * Give everything a name
   * input, output, NN, parameters/weights
   * unknown data

 * neural nets

   * classification and regression
 * placing a probability distribution on a variable: from variable to random variable
 * from NN to BNN

   * Bayesian learning

 ## 2. Being normal around the extreme